Hot resale market sparking home building - News Article - Royal Homes Hot resale market sparking home building - News Article - Royal Homes

 The two-day show which ends at 4 p.m. today featured more than 150 exhibitors of products and services related to homes and cottages.
 Its been running for more than 20 years and is a popular annual event.

-Home sales had a record first quarter, up 7.7 per cent from the same stretch in 2016, which itself was a record year.
+Home sales had a record first quarter, up 7.7 percent from the same stretch in 2016, which itself was a record year.
 In March active listings hadn’t been so slow since the 1980s.
 The average home price in March also reached a new record at just under $296,000, with the average price in the first quarter at $279,448 – 10.3 higher than the first quarter a year ago.

 “Of course in the news it’s all about the resale market being so hot and people not being able to get into the market,” said Tracy Petersen, a house design and salesperson with Royal Homes, a custom prefabricated home builder based in Wingham.
 “And we are catching the overflow for sure.”